 By now almost everyone has heard about the benefits of a standing work station, or at least the terrors of sitting too much.
+Read below to know some standing workstation tips that will help you work better.

 (Graphics are from Custom Made)